Roll20/roll20-api-scripts/ChatTurnManager/README.md

 ### `!turns-clean`

-Remove all elements with a counter of 0.
+Remove all elements with a counter of 0 (or less).

 ## Permission Notes